South Island School’s Statement on DEI:

 English for Academic Purposes

-The EAP department offers a range of English enrichment classes and activities to help these students.
-Alongside this extra help, all teachers at SIS receive regular training in techniques and strategies for teaching bilingual and multilingual students in their classes.
+To this end, our dedicated English for Academic Purposes (EAP) department offers a comprehensive range of English enrichment classes and activities tailored to meet these students' specific needs.
+Complementing this specialised support, all teachers across South Island School receive regular training in effective techniques and strategies for teaching bilingual and multilingual students within their mainstream classes, ensuring a consistently inclusive and supportive learning environment for every student.

 Year 7-9